 You want to follow this same strategy when picking stocks.

 As for the stock market, the ocean isn’t nearly as huge.
 But it’s huge enough.
-According to Refinitiv (formerly known as Thomson Reuters), there are 108,790 listed companies around the world.
-If you exclude the number of ADRs, GDRs, cross-listings, over-the-counter listings, pink slips, and so forth, you have about 46,000 companies left to explore.
-In the U.S. alone, approximately 6,000 companies trade between the NYSE and Nasdaq.
+According to Refinitiv (formerly known as Thomson Reuters), there are 108,790 listed stocks around the world.
+If you exclude the number of ADRs, GDRs, cross-listings, over-the-counter listings, pink slips, and so forth, you have about 46,000 stocks left to explore.
+In the U.S. alone, approximately 6,000 stocks trade between the NYSE and Nasdaq.